Nathin-Dolphin/OOP-Repository/README.md

 Programs for Object-Oriented Programming.

 Main method java file names (refered to as "MM"):

 	FaceDraw
 	Mosaic
 	ShapeCreator

+NOTES:

-NOTE: '...' is the path from the storage device to the repository.
+	'...' is the path from the storage device to the repository.
-NOTE: "MM" referes to the names of the main method java files.
+	"MM" referes to the names of the main method java files.
+	To run a java file, the terminal's directory must be in the 'class' folder. ( ex. ...\javacode\class> )

 # Method 1: